AFraderaSola/Scerevisiae_RBPs_Interactome/01_IPscreen/YAFXXX/LFQ/01_CoreAnalysis/README.md

 - **_Plots_**: The previously mention plots (RBP_label_free_analysis.R Script section) will be generated in .pdf.

 Figure 2A and 2B from the **"RNA-dependent interactome allows network-based assignment of RBP function"** publication were generated from the volcano plots obtained within this script.
-The script output **plots for all RBP-baits** are included in the 01_CoreAnalysis_LFQ_01_Summary.pdf, in the 01_IPscreen folder.
+The script output's **plots for all RBP-baits** are included in the 01_CoreAnalysis_LFQ_01_Summary.pdf file, in the 01_IPscreen folder.